image

 A few years ago, GDPR compliance took not only Europe but the world by storm.
 You couldn’t go to any site or app without the popup.
 It’s amazing how laws in one part of the world can affect companies far away, but a huge privilege of SaaS is that your clients can be anywhere!
 With great privilege comes great responsibility.
 SaaS companies have big responsibility to handle customer data properly and laws are catching up to enforce that more explicitly.
+Because SaaS companies work so closely with customer data, it’s imperative legally that they comply with GDPR laws and go through the steps necessary on their sites and apps to make sure problems don’t come up later.

 compliance